Augmented reality: Surgery

-Healthcare planning, practice and education

 One of the first applications of augmented reality was in healthcare, particularly to support the planning, practice, and training of surgical procedures.
 As far back as 1992, enhancing human performance during surgery was a formally stated objective when building the first augmented reality systems at U.S. Air Force laboratories.
 AR provides surgeons with patient monitoring data in the style of a fighter pilot's heads-up display, and allows patient imaging records, including functional videos, to be accessed and overlaid.
 Examples include a virtual X-ray view based on prior tomography or on real-time images from ultrasound and confocal microscopy probes, visualizing the position of a tumor in the video of an endoscope, or radiation exposure risks from X-ray imaging devices.
 AR can enhance viewing a fetus inside a mother's womb.
 Siemens, Karl Storz and IRCAD have developed a system for laparoscopic liver surgery that uses AR to view sub-surface tumors and vessels.

-AR has been used for cockroach phobia treatment and to reduce the fear of spiders.
-Patients wearing augmented reality glasses can be reminded to take medications.
-Augmented reality can be very helpful in the medical field.
-It could be used to provide crucial information to a doctor or surgeon without having them take their eyes off the patient.